 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-You’ve scrimped and saved, sometimes for years, to afford that amazing new project that will take your home from drab to fab.
+You’ve saved, possibly for several years, to afford that amazing new project that will take your home from drab to fab.
 If it’s just a deck, a pool or something minor, you may not know these are minor renovations that need building permits.
 Sometimes you’re simply upgrading what’s already there — surely that can’t mean you have to go through the whole process?